Queen's University on Overleaf

 For more information about the Queen’s Overleaf licence, please view the Overleaf service page on the Queen's IT Services site.

-Join a community of over 2953 authors at Queen's University
+Join a community of authors at Queen's University

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!